rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 ### Rocky Linux 9.0 macvlan - The Static IP Fix

 To statically assign an IP address, things get even more convoluted.
 Since `network-scripts` is now deprecated in Rocky Linux 9.0, the only way to do this is through static assignment, and because of the way the containers use the network, you're not going to be able to set the route with a normal `ip route` statement either.
-The fix is to allow the container to get a dynamically allocated IP from your router, and then to script the addition of the static IP along with the removal of the dynamically assigned one.
-We have already run `dhclient` and have seen the dynamically assigned IP, so we can use this (192.168.1.113) as the IP to delete.
-IF your router decides to hand out a different IP, the worst that can happen is that your container will end up with two IP's on the same network.
+The problem turns out to be that the interface assigned when applying the macvlan profile (eth0 in this case), cannot be managed.
+The fix is to rename the network interface on the container after restart and then assign the static IP.
+This can all be scripted and can be done (again) with root's crontab.
+This is all done with the `ip` command.

 To do this, we need to gain shell access to the container again: